 The named executive officers receive a base salary to compensate them for services rendered to us.
-The base salary payable to each named executive officer is reviewed annually by the Compensation Committee and is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
+The base salary payable to each named executive officer is reviewed annually by our Compensation Committee and is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
 Messrs.
-Chia, Fey and Wagner were each provided a four percent (4%) merit increase in March 2022.
+Chia, Fey and Wagner were each provided a 4% merit increase in March 2022.